Rwanda photo

 There are two types of driving licenses in Rwanda, a provisional driver’s license and the definitive driver’s license.
 You can apply for a provisional driving license in Rwanda once you turn 18 years old to drive category A, B, and F vehicles as long as you are accompanied by a definitive driver’s license holder older than 25.
 You can apply for the Definitive Driver’s License when you turn 20, which gives you the right to operate category C, D, and E vehicles.

 The provisional driver’s license is only valid for two years.
-You can get provisional driving licence results in Rwanda on the same day.
+You can get provisional driving license results in Rwanda on the same day.
 The definitive driver’s license will have a validity period depending on the age of the applicant.
 For people below 45 years old, it’s valid for ten years.
 45 to 50, valid until the holder turns 55.
 50 to 68-year-olds are valid for five years—four years for those between 68 and 70, and three years for those older than 70.

 Law on Overtaking